fed135/Kalm/docs/SPECS.md

 Should be able to auto-scale, deploy, everything.
 Simply provide AWS/ GAE key Need scaling algorithm, dedicated + shared space logic.

+- Default route = manifest

+- Find a way to share filters, controllers and other components accross services of a same project

 ## Not sures

 - ES6 classes (later versions of iojs)